 >You are doing things that could cause serious harm to you or someone else, even if you do not intend to harm yourself or another person.
-In these situations, I will need to use my professional judgment to decide whether a parent or guardian should be informed.
+In these situations, I will need to use my professional judgement to decide whether a parent or guardian should be informed.

->You tell me you are being abused-physically, sexually or emotionally-or that you have been abused in the past.
-In this situation, I am required by law to report the abuse to the Virginia Department of Social Services.
+>You tell me you are being abused-physically, sexually or emotionally or that you have been abused in the past.
+In this is the case, I have to, because of state and federal laws, to report the abuse to the New Hampshire Division of Children, Youth and Families (DCYF).

 >You are involved in a court case and a request is made for information about your counseling or therapy.
-If this happens, I will not disclose information without your written agreement unless the court requires me to.
-I will do all I can within the law to protect your confidentiality, and if I am required to disclose information to the court, I will inform you that this is happening.
+If this happens, I will not tell anyone about what you told me without your agreement unless the court makes me.
+I will do all I can within the law to protect your confidentiality, and if I am required to tell the court about what you have told me, I will tell you that this is going to happen.